On Campus: What Technology is Available

 • If you have a Roku device in you living space please follow the directions here https://services.stthomas.edu/TDClient/1898/ClientPortal/KB/ArticleDet?ID=141020 to disable the device's features that interfere with network traffic.
 This should be done on any other "internet of things" devices (like wireless printers) that put out a constant wireless signal.

 • Do not use the hotspot by your cell phone or other devices.
-Make sure this feature is turned off when in your student housing
+Make sure this feature is turned off when on campus or in your student housing

 • Disconnect any personal mini-switches or access points